jnash67/KeePassGroupColumn/README.md

 ## Installation

- - Download the latest release [here](https://github.com/tiuub/KP2faChecker/releases/latest)
+ - Download the dll from the root directory [here](https://github.com/jnash67/KeePassGroupColumn/blob/master/GroupColumn.dll)
- - Copy the KP2faChecker.plgx in the KeePass plugins directory and restart the application.
+ - Copy the GroupColumn.dll file to the KeePass plugins directory and restart the application.

 ## Usage

 At first you have to activate the column.
 Therefore navigate to
- - View -> Configure Columns -> (Scroll down) -> Check "2FA Support"
+ - View -> Configure Columns -> (Scroll down) -> Check "Group"

 If you have activated, it should show you the column.